ClemensFischer/XAML-Map-Control/MapsforgeTiles/README.md

 Tile source libraries for loading map content from vector map files.

-The `MapsforgeTileSource` classes in these libraries make use of a `TileRenderer` class in a separate platform-independent .NET class library called MapsforgeWrapper. `TileRenderer` uses the [Mapsforge](https://github.com/mapsforge/mapsforge) Java library, which is made accessible to .NET via [IKVM](https://github.com/ikvmnet/ikvm), a Java Virtual Machine for .NET.
+The `MapsforgeTileSource` classes in these libraries make use of a `TileRenderer` class that wraps the [Mapsforge](https://github.com/mapsforge/mapsforge) Java library, which is made accessible to .NET via [IKVM](https://github.com/ikvmnet/ikvm), a Java Virtual Machine for .NET.
 [Mapsforge](https://github.com/mapsforge/mapsforge) is published under a simplified variant of the [LGPL v3 license](https://www.gnu.org/licenses/lgpl-3.0).